Meet Our Team

 Categories: Adult Targeted Case Management

-Ta Porar is a dedicated social worker with a strong personal and professional commitment to supporting vulnerable and underserved community.
+Ta Porar is a dedicated social worker with a strong personal and professional commitment to supporting vulnerable and underserved communities.
 Born and raised in a refugee camp in Thailand, Ta immigrated to the United States at the age of nine.
-Her lived experience has shaped her deep understanding of the challenges newcomers face—and inspired her to serve those navigating similar journeys.
+Her lived experience has given her a deep understanding of the challenges newcomers face and inspired her to serve those navigating similar journeys.

-Ta earned her Bachelor of Social Work degree from Metropolitan State University in 2022.
-She brings over five years of experience working directly with refugees and immigrants, beginning as a case aide supporting newly arrived families through their resettlement process.
-She then served as an Intensive Health Case Manager for ORR-eligible clients, coordinating complex care and support services for two years.
+Ta earned her Bachelor of Social Work degree from Metropolitan State University in 2022 and brings over five years of experience working directly with refugees and immigrants.
+She began her career as a case aide, supporting newly arrived families through the resettlement process, and later served as an Intensive Health Case Manager for ORR-eligible clients, coordinating complex care and support services for two years.

-In addition to her professional skills, Ta speaks four languages.
-Outside of work, she enjoys staying active and believes that exercise is key to both physical and mental well-being.
+In addition to her professional expertise, Ta speaks four languages.
+Outside of work, she enjoys staying active and believes exercise is essential for both physical and mental well-being.

 Community Support